se-edu/learningresources/contents/ai/ml.md

 The entire prototyping process is similar to scientific experiments, where many models, configurations and different ways of processing data is used.
 Practitioners come up with a hypothesis on whether a technique or configuration may improve performance, and verify if performance is as expected.

 ### Prototyping Platform and Tools
 The prototyping phase in ML is usually done on [Jupyter notebooks](http://jupyter.org/), or [RStudio](https://www.rstudio.com/products/rstudio/).
-The highlight of such programming languages like Python and R, as well as mentioned accompanying software is their strong support for experimentation and visualization of results.
+The highlight of programming languages like Python and R, as well as mentioned accompanying software is their strong support for experimentation and visualization of results.

 Interpreted languages such as Python and R speed up prototyping iterations as they are less verbose than compiled languages like Java or C.
 Visualizations such as bar charts, graphs or just displaying the data assist in analysis and sharing of findings.